craigmj/golly/README.md

 You set the retry handle with the Retry() method/function.

 By default, Golly uses the `golly.RetryWithBackoff` function defined in `presets.go`.
 It's really simple, and does the 2, 4, 8, 16 and 32s pauses.

+# Methods or Functions

+Golly uses a struct to configure handlers and keep track of the failures on a function call.
+You can create this struct with the `golly.New()` function call.
+There are proxy functions in golly that automatically call golly.New() for you, so in practice you don't need golly.New() at all.

+# Golly Methods / Functions

+Golly has four methods:

+## New() *Golly
+Returns a new Golly structure.
+Because golly defines a function for every 'method', you should never need to use the New().
+The other golly functions automatically call a `New()` for you.

+## Retry(func (int,error,time.Duration) (time.Duration,error)) *Golly
+Retry sets a Retry handler for the Golly struct.
+The retry handler returns determines whether to return an error, or retry after the returned duration has passed.

+## Panic(func (interface{}) error) *Golly
+Panic sets a panic handler.
+The panic handler can convert any panic to an error, to permit golly to do retries on panics as well as errors.
+By default, golly doesn't handle panics.
+If you don't have a panic handler, of i you throw a panic from the panic handler, golly would exit with the panic.